-The shift to synthetic reality will drive a massive market share redistribution from the the $2 trillion media and entertainment economy toward gaming and esports entrepreneurs who offer better, more immersive experiences—unlocking enhanced product economics, increasingly scalable business models, and social and economic opportunities.
+The shift to synthetic reality will drive a massive market share redistribution from the the $2 trillion media and entertainment economy toward gaming entrepreneurs who offer better, more immersive experiences—unlocking enhanced product economics, increasingly scalable business models, and social and economic opportunities.

 Through our global network that spans the industry’s most forward-thinking startups and founders, we invest in the nascent innovations that leave no practical impediment to this future.

 ”As the scope, impact, and meaning of games have transformed over time, so have we.
 And so to us, it’s a natural transition that—what began as the original esports venture capital fund—has become an entrepreneurial investment platform to shape the future of gaming, Web3, and immersive technology.The TeamBITKRAFT Ventures